BonginkosiShongwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### The 8-James_Bond script sets the permission to the file hello.
 ### The 9-John_Doe script sets the mode of the file hello.
 ### The 10-mirror_permissions script sets the mode of the file hello the same as olleh’s mode.
+### The 11-directories_permissions script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.